webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

   <img src="resources/multisample-16x.svg" width="256">

-  WebGPU currently only supports a count of 4 but the point is, multisampling is not a grid.
+  WebGPU does currently only supports a count of 4 but the point is, multisampling is not a grid.

 * You can optionally run the fragment shader on each multisampled pixel